 Manufacturing processes improved greatly in the 1940s so much that ready-to-wear clothing was almost as affordable as fabric alone.
 The need and desire to sew clothing at home significantly decreased in the 1950s.
-For those who still chose to sew their own clothing, the diversity of new fabrics and the variety of colors, prints and textures were bigger than ever.
+For those who still chose to sew their own clothing, the diversity of new fabrics and the variety of colors, prints and textures was bigger than ever.
 Advancements in new synthetic textiles further reduced the price of fabric.
 1950s fashion fabrics were available in nearly every type and color that ready-to-wear came in.
 As trends changed, new fabrics in new colors were offered to the masses in general stores and shopping catalogs.
 Sewing patterns, too.

-The following is a look at common 1950s fashion colors, types of fabrics, popular patterns, and suggestions on where to buy fabric, notions and sewing patterns.
+The following is a look at common 1950s fashion colors, types of fabrics, popular patterns, and suggestions on where to buy fabric, notions, and sewing patterns.

 1950s Fashion Colors

 While colors came in and out of fashion for most of the decade, there was a certain set that repeated throughout the decade.
 Like the 1940s, colors were saturated with some pastel shades in spring.
-Unlike the 1940s, colors drifted from the primary into offset shades like teal, coral and dark green.
+Unlike the 1940s, colors drifted from the primary into offset shades like teal, coral, and dark green.
 In the spring and summer, light pink, powder blue, cream, aqua, rose, maize (yellow), lilac, and kelly green were reflective of youth.
 In the fall and winter, deep hues of dark brown, rust, black, charcoal grey, red, royal blue, wine, olive, purple, peacock, gold, and navy fit the season.
-Moving closer to the 1960s, colors shifted into earth tones yet pink, teal and red remained present.
+Moving closer to the 1960s, colors shifted into earth tones yet pink, teal, and red remained present.

 The following are some of the most common fabrics available to home sewers.
 This list isn’t exhaustive of all fashion fabrics, but it is a good start.

 Corduroy: Cotton or rayon fabric with a pile cut into long rows.
-It came only in solid colors and usually was a winter fabric because of its heaviness.
+It came only in solid colors, and was usually a winter fabric because of its heaviness.

 Net, Organdy: Net was used in most bridal gowns, bridal party dresses, and prom dresses in the 1950s.
-It was light, sheer and voluminous.
+It was light, sheer, and voluminous.
 Velvet flocked net was very popular for both little girls and women’s formalwear.

 Flannel: When I think of cotton flannel, I think of cozy winter bed sheets.
 In fashion, flannel is a nappy wool twill material frequently used for men’s and women’s suits and separates.
 It’s breathable and light, which makes it very comfortable.
 Soft cotton flannelette for nightgowns and pajamas came in small novelty prints, thin stripes, plaid, and pastel solids.

 Wool: Wool, the fur of sheep, come in two types: worsted and woolen.
 Worsted wool fabrics (long flat hairs) are gabardine, wool sharkskin, and serge.
 Woolen fabrics (short and thick) are tweed, velour, and coating materials.
-Since wool is very warm, it is a prime winter materiel for coats, sweaters, suits, dresses, and scarves.
+Since wool is very warm, it is a prime winter material for coats, sweaters, suits, dresses, and scarves.
 Menswear favored textured wool for suits and coats.

 Indian Head Cloth: A popular brand of cotton cloth with a linen feel, it was medium-heavy but very durable, neat, crisp, and versatile.
-In the 1950s, the company advertised the fabric towards home decor, table linen and crafting where it flourished.
+In the 1950s, the company advertised the fabric towards home decor, table linen, and crafting where it flourished.
 In fashion, this “All Purpose Cotton” was used for skirts, dresses and children’s play clothes.
-In the mid ’50s, they were known for novelty prints, many with ethnic, folk or world travel themes.
+In the mid ’50s, they were known for novelty prints, many with ethnic, folk, or world travel themes.

 Indian Head Cloth is highly collectible today.
 It has stood the test of time very well.
 Vintage garments still look brand new.

 Nylon: A true synthetic that can be either smooth (stockings) or coarse (sweaters).
-It is similar to rayon but is flame resistant and also holds little water making it ideal for swimwear and lingerie.
+It is similar to rayon but is flame resistant and also holds little water, making it ideal for swimwear and lingerie.

 More Synthetics: The 1950s were the decade of new man-made materials.
-Fabric that was easy to wash, did not shrink, did not wrinkle, held dye in all sorts of colors was the savior of tired housewives and working women.
+Fabric that was easy to wash, did not shrink, did not wrinkle, and held dye in all sorts of colors was the savior of tired housewives and working women.
 Some of the synthetics and their primary usage were Dacron (suiting), Dynel (uniforms), Orlon (outerwear), and Acrilan (knits).
-Most synthetics were blends with natural fibers for even more variety.
+Most synthetics were blended with natural fibers for even more variety.